alii/reki/README.md

 ## How it works

-Like gen_registry, reki stores `{key, subject}` mappings in ETS for fast O(1) lookups that bypass the registry actor.
-The registry actor serializes "lookup or start" operations to prevent races when multiple processes request the same key simultaneously.
+Like gen_registry, reki is an Erlang gen_server that stores `{key, subject}` mappings in ETS for fast O(1) lookups.
+The gen_server serializes "lookup or start" operations to prevent races when multiple processes request the same key simultaneously.

-- **Fast reads**: Existing actors are looked up directly from ETS
+- **Fast reads**: Existing actors are looked up directly from ETS, bypassing the gen_server
-- **Direct spawning**: Workers are spawned directly by the registry (like gen_registry)
-- **Automatic cleanup**: The registry monitors actors and removes them from ETS when they die
+- **Automatic cleanup**: The registry links to child processes and traps exits, removing entries from ETS when they die
-- **Concurrent safety**: Start operations are serialized through the registry actor
+- **Concurrent safety**: Start operations are serialized through the gen_server